sneakin-allie/thornberry-client/README.md

-# Capstone #2: THORNBERRY
+# Capstone 2: THORNBERRY

 This full stack application was made as my second capstone project for the Bloc/Thinkful Web Development course.
-It is a wildlife tracker application to be used by nature lovers that allows for the tracking of animal sightings and details about each sighting.
-Users can upload information about the animal, location, date, photos, and notes.
+It is a wildlife tracker application that nature lovers can use to keep track of animal sightings.
+Users can upload information about the animal, location, date, notes, and a photo through the Cloudinary Widget.
 Inspiration for this application came from my parents' need to keep track of bird and bear activity in their backyard.
 This application was built to meet the specifications laid out by the Bloc/Thinkful course.
 The project's server-side code can be viewed on its GitHub repository here: https://github.com/sneakin-allie/thornberry-api

 ## Live Application